jandelgado/jled/README.md

 board](https://www.st.com/en/evaluation-tools/nucleo-f401re.html) using this
 [STM32 Arduino
 core](https://github.com/rogerclarkmelbourne/Arduino_STM32/tree/master/STM32F4)
 and compiling from the Arduino IDE.
-Note that the `stlink` tool may be necessary to upload sketches to the micro controller.
+Note that the `stlink` tool might be necessary to upload sketches to the microcontroller.

 PlatformIO does not support the Arduino platform for the F401RE in the [current version](https://docs.platformio.org/en/latest/boards/ststm32/nucleo_f401re.html),